 The dresser has 3 drawers: 2 small ones and 1 large one below.
 One thing always bothered me was that the pulls on the large drawer didn’t line up with the small drawers.
 Now was the time to fix that.
 I filled in the old holes with wood filler and drilled holes in the correct spot.

 Because the dresser was upstairs, I brought the drawers downstairs to paint and painted the dresser frame in place upstairs.
-I decided that for now I was not going to paint the insides, but find shelf liner to compliment the Provence.
+I decided that for now, I was not going to paint the insides of the drawers, but find shelf liner to compliment the paint color.

-Fortunately, the Provence covered the stain and there was no bleed~through at all.
-I used 1 coat full strength and then, using a wet brush and spray bottle to dilute the paint, applied a second coat.
+Fortunately, the chalk paint covered the stain and there was no bleed-through at all.
+I painted one coat full strength and then, using a wet brush and spray bottle to dilute the paint, applied a second coat.
 Using a wide, flat synthetic brush, I applied the paint with long, smooth strokes.

 Sealing the Dresser

 Since I wanted a more modern, sleek look for the dresser, there would be no layering of another color or distressing.

 If you have used chalk paint, you know that it is usually sealed with wax.
 Jennifer and I wanted a shiny finish so I purchased a semi-gloss water-based sealer but I was a little dismayed to read that I needed to apply 3 coats, allow each coat to dry for 3 – 6 hours, and sand lightly between coats.
 That sounded like a lot of work.

 I applied the sealer first to the drawers and it looked fine.
 However, when I sanded with 400-grit paper as recommended, some of the paint came off.
 So I repainted the drawer fronts, and resealed them, but didn’t sand them.
 What should have taken me less than 30 minutes to apply the wax became an all-day ordeal.